 Everything I have discussed above has to do with the policies to be adopted in the rural areas, all of which are designed to help peasants harvest more grain, plant more trees and raise more farm cattle.
 The peasants will be fairly happy, when they can retain more grain for their own use and turn over more to the state.
 Generally speaking, we must consolidate the collective economy of the country, that is, consolidate the socialist system.
 This is our fundamental orientation.
 Of course, we must also solve specific problems arising in our work and leadership.
-In the rural areas we have to readjust the relations of production at the grass-roots level and recognize the need of diversified modes of production.
-In my own opinion, it may be better to have diversified modes.
+In the rural areas we have to readjust the relations of production at the grass-roots level and recognize the need of diversified modes.